ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 Common Modules
 ----------------

-As of March 23, 2023, the UFS WM Regression Tests on Level 1 systems use the following common modules:
+As of March 23, 2023, the UFS WM Regression Tests (:term:`RTs <RT>`) on Level 1 systems use the following common modules:

 .. code-block:: console